mxagar/music_genre_classification/README.md

     - The artifacts related to the test split and the inference pipeline are downloaded and used to compute the metrics with the test dataset.

 Obviously, not all steps need to be carried out every time; to that end, with have the parameter `main.execute_steps` in the `config.yaml`.
 We can override it when calling `mlflow run`, as shown in the section [How to Run This](#how-to-run-pipeline-creation-and-deployment).

+Note that the folder [`util_lib`](util_lib) is a utility package used by some of the components; in particular, it contains custom feature transformers that are employed in `train_random_forest` and `evaluate`.
+It can be extended with further shared functionalities.

 ### Data Analysis and Serving